SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 ### Why should we use methods?

-Up to this moment, we have found out that, methods help us with **separating long exercises into smaller parts**, which leads to a **simple solution** of the corresponding problem.
-This makes our program, not just well structured, **easy readable** but also more understandable.
+Up to this moment, we have found out that, methods help us with **separating big tasks into smaller parts**, which leads to a **simple solution** of the corresponding problem.
+It makes our program, not just well structured, **easy readable** but also more understandable.

-Using methods we **escape repeating** of programming code. **Repeating** code is a **bad practice** because it makes **harder maintenance** for the programmer to do which leads to errors.
-If one part of code exists in our program more than once and we have to fix it, we will have to change every occurrence of repeating code.
+Using methods, we **escape repeating** of programming code. **Repeating** code is a bad practice, as it makes it very difficult to maintain the program and leads to errors.
+If one part of code exists in our program more than once and we have to fix it, we will have to change at every occurrence it.
 The probability of us forgetting one of the repeated places is high, which will lead to incorrect behavior of our program.
-This is exactly why it's a **good practice** to define a fragment that will be used **more than once** as a **separate method**.
+It is why it's a **good practice** to define a fragment that will be used **more than once** as a **separate method**.

 Methods offer us an **opportunity** to use **code several times**.
-With solving more and more exercises, we will conclude that using already defined methods saves us a lot of time and effort.
+With solving more and more tasks, we will conclude that using already defined methods saves us much time and effort.

 ### Declaring methods

-In Java language, you can **declare** methods inside a class, i.e. between the opening **`{`** and closing **`}`** brackets of the class.
-Declaring is registering the method in the program so that it can be recognized in the rest of it.
-The best-known example is the **`main(…)`** method, which we use in every program that we write.
+In Java language, you can **declare** methods inside a class, i.e., between the opening **`{`** and closing **`}`** brackets of the classbut not in the declaration of another method.
+The declaration is the registration of the method in the program, and thus the method will be recognized in the rest of it.
+The best-known example is the **`main(…)`** method, which we use in every program we write.

 ![](assets/chapter-10-images/02.Declaring-methods-01.png)